ilya0/RaVR_private/README.md

 ## What we learned

 Having absolutely no experience with VR let alone AR, by working on this project I had a whole change in perspective of how lines of code on a screen can be layered on corporeal entities to bring the digital and analog worlds together.
-(Ritesh Trikha)